qradiolink/qradiolink/README.md

 ----

 - Since release 0.8.5, GNU radio version 3.8 is necessary and Qt 5.14 is used for the graphical interface.
+- Also since release 0.8.5 the video mode requires gstreamer and libgstreamer-plugins-bad1.0-0
 - Build dependencies on Debian 11 with Qt5 and GNU radio 3.8:

 <pre>